nxp-mcuxpresso/matter/examples/lighting-app/nxp/k32w/k32w1/README.md

 C:\nxp\blhost_2.6.7> blhost.exe -p COM50 -- receive-sb-file .\k32w1_nbu_ble_15_4_dyn_a1.sb3
 ```

-Please note that COM50 should be replaced with the COM port that corresponds to the K32W1 device.
+Please note that `COM50` should be replaced with the COM port that corresponds to the K32W1 device.
+If SMU2 optimizations are needed, then the NBU image should be `k32w1_nbu_ble_15_4_dyn_matter.bin`.
+Please note that SMU2 optimizations cannnot be used when low power is enabled.

 <a name="flashing-the-host-image"></a>